fal-ai/jaffle_shop_with_fal/README.md

 ## Runs the whole graph including the Python models
 ```

-2. Run `fal flow` to execute the full graph including Python scripts.
+2. Run `fal flow run` to execute the full graph including Python scripts.
 You can use the dbt [graph selectors](https://docs.getdbt.com/reference/node-selection/graph-operators) and [much more](https://docs.fal.ai/).
-With `fal flow`, you will not have to run `dbt run` since fal handles the full execution.
+With `fal flow run`, you will not have to run `dbt run` since fal handles the full execution.

 ```bash
 $ fal flow run